Course Syllabus

 Approach to Teaching

-Class will include lectures, discussions, and small group activities, with time for integration of students' past research, clinical, and practical experiences as well as current reflections about life in Stockholm, field studies, and the study tour in Scotland.
+Class will include lectures, discussions, and small group activities, with time for integration of students' past research, clinical, and practical experiences as well as current reflections about life in Stockholm, field studies, and experiences and responses to class assignments and activities.

 Expectations of the Students